-CLASSIFICATION-Each undergraduate student will be classified according to the number of quarter credit hours he has earned at Auburn University at Montgomery and other institutions as follows: Freshman, 45 or fewer; Sophomore, 46 to 95; Junior, 96 to 145; Senior, 146 or over.
+CLASSIFICATION - Each undergraduate student will be classified according to the number of quarter credit hours he has earned at Auburn University at Montgomery and other institutions as follows: Freshman, 45 or fewer; Sophomore, 46 to 95; Junior, 96 to 145; Senior, 146 or over.

-Any student who has been awarded one baccalaureate degree and pursues another course for a second baccalaureate degree, will be classified as an undergraduate student.
+Any student who has been awarded one baccalaureate degree and pursues another course or study for a second baccalaureate degree will be classified as an undergraduate student.

-Students who for reasons acceptable to the Dean, do not wish to pursue regular courses either as to load or curriculum, will be admitted as unclassified students.
+Students who, for reasons acceptable to the Dean, do not wish to pursue a regular course of study with respect to load or curriculum will be admitted as unclassified students.

-AUDITING PRIVILEGE-The privilege of auditing courses is restricted.
+AUDITING PRIVILEGE - The privilege of auditing courses is restricted.
 Auditing of a lecture course or the lecture part of a combined lecture and laboratory course may be granted with the approval of the student's Dean and the head of the department in which the course is offered.
 The auditing privilege is rarely permitted in laboratory or combined lecture and laboratory courses.

 Auditors must complete the regular registration process and are listed on class rolls, but are not required to participate in classroom discussions, take tests or final examinations, or make reports; no grades or credits may be received.
-Auditors who have not been admitted to the University must make application to, and secure a registration permit from the Admissions Office.
-Former students secure a registration permit from the Registrar's Office.
+Auditors who have not been admitted to the University must make application to, and secure a registration permit from, the Admissions Office.
+Former students must secure a registration permit from the Registrar's Office.
 Auditors who are not regularly enrolled students will register on the last day of the final registration period.
 A fee will be charged for auditing a lecture course.
-Regularly enrolled students carrying 10 hours or more and members of the faculty may audit lecture courses, without payment of the auditing fee with approval of the head of the department in which the course is offered and the individual Dean; however, the regular registration process must be completed.
+Regularly enrolled students carrying 10 hours or more and members of the faculty may audit lecture courses without payment of the auditing fee with approval of the head of the department in which the course is offered and the Dean; however, the regular registration process must be completed.

-CURRICULUM TRANSFER-If a student transfers from one curriculum to another requiring more hours, the graduation requirements of the new curriculum must be met as far as hours and subject matter are concerned.
+CURRICULUM TRANSFER - If a student transfers from one curriculum to another requiring more hours, the graduation requirements of the new curriculum must be met.

-For students transferring from other institutions, credit will be allowed for ROTC and Physical Education satisfactorily completed.
+For students transferring from other institutions, elective credit may be allowed for ROTC and Physical Education.